 Kipon 40mm f0.85 III – Bottom Line – Should You Buy This Lens?

 This lens is very good at doing the things it’s good at, but not so great when taken out of its optimized zones.
-This is not going to be a lens for everyone, and I would make sure you have a use for a lens like this before running out and grabbing it.
-You probably don’t want it if you’re a pixel peeping sharpness freak.
-Which I am – sometimes.
+This is not going to be a lens for everyone, and I would make sure you have a use for a lens like this before running out and grabbing it, although it is a lot of fun.

-You will like this lens if you are a portrait or candid low-light photographer that wants a softer beauty rendering, but if you need to shoot in a lot of harsh lighting conditions, you will have to stop down to f1.4 to completely eliminate the CA, or shoot B&W.
+You will like this lens if you are a portrait or candid low-light photographer that wants a softer beauty rendering, but if you need to shoot in a lot of harsh lighting conditions, you will have to stop down to f1.4 to completely eliminate the CA, or you’ll need to set your camera to B&W.

 While it’s hard to nail sharpness at f0.85, it still can be sharp, but even when you slightly miss focus, the rendering is still very nice.
 This is the magic of this lens and where so many other lenses fail.